insin/nwb/docs/guides/ReactComponents.md

 render(<Demo/>, document.querySelector('#demo'))
 ```

-Once your component is developed, the demo app falls back to its primary purpose of creating a demo you can deploy without having to build and publish your component separately, as component builds and demo bundles are built from the same source at the same time.
+Once your component is developed, the demo app falls back to its primary purpose of creating a demo you can deploy when publishing your code *without* having to build and publish separately, as component builds and demo bundles are built from the same source at the same time.

 Here's an example implementation of the `LoadingButton` component: